lostlostlost/lostlostlost/index.md

 layout: page
 ---

-I am an experimental filmmaker, projectionist and lecturer in media theory, spatial theory and artistic research.
-I am interested in analogue filmmaking as artistic practice and emancipatory aesthetic politics.
-The aspect of sharing and open source technology in the analogue world also brought me to computers, code and free software.
+I am an experimental filmmaker, projectionist and lecturer in artistic research.
+I am interested in analogue filmmaking as artistic practice and emancipatory aesthetic politics, in open source technology and the ethics of sharing.
+I programmed this homepage with jekyll

 If you want to get in touch, write me a <a href="mailto:lostlostlost@posteo.net">mail</a>